A XRISM view of the iron line complex in NGC 1068: Rethinking the prototypical Compton-thick AGN: Observations and data reduction

-All spectra were grouped using \texttt{ftgrouppha} with optimal binning \citep{Kaastra2016}, with the additional requirement of a minimum signal/noise of 3, and fitted using the \citet{Cash1979} statistics as implemented in \texttt{XSPEC} v12.15.1 \citep{Arnaud1996}.
-Unless otherwise stated, errors are quoted at 1$\sigma$ confidence level (c.l.) for one interesting parameter, upper limits at 99\% c.l.
-The redshift of NGC~1068 was fixed at $z=0.003793$ \citep{Huchra1999}, but we assume a luminosity distance $\mathrm{D_L} = 10.1$ Mpc \citep[see][]{Padovani2024}.
+All spectra were grouped using \texttt{ftgrouppha} with optimal binning \citep{Kaastra2016}, with the additional requirement of a minimum signal-to-noise ratio of 3, and fitted using the \citet{Cash1979} statistics as implemented in \texttt{XSPEC} v12.15.1 \citep{Arnaud1996}.
+Unless otherwise stated, errors are quoted at the 1$\sigma$ confidence level (c.l.) for one interesting parameter, and upper limits at 99\% c.l.
+The redshift of NGC~1068 was fixed at $z=0.003793$ (\citealt{Huchra1999}, based on \ion{H}{i} 21 cm measurements compiled by \citealt{Bottinelli1990}), but we assume a luminosity distance $\mathrm{D_L} = 10.1$ Mpc (\citealt{Padovani2024}, see also \citealt{Markham2026}).

-\section{Spectral Analysis}
+\section{Spectral analysis}

 We performed a blind search for narrow emission and absorption features over the entire 1.7--12 keV Resolve band using a Gaussian line-scan procedure.
 At each trial energy, a narrow Gaussian component was added to the best-fit continuum model and its normalization was stepped logarithmically over positive and negative values, while recording the change in fit statistic.
 The resulting two-dimensional maps were used to identify statistically significant features.